07947613070

 Here, the couple were chauffeured in the Ford Zephyr.
 I travelled with some guests and took the opportunity at the traffic lights to photograph the bridal car.
 Usually, I try to avoid my reflection in mirrors, but in this case, I think it gives the photo a more documentary and dynamic edge.

-The photographer has several options during travel time between venues… If they are driving, they will have their own transport and can travel independently (in which case some of this doesn’t apply).
+The photographer has several options during travel time between venues.
+If they are driving, they will have their own transport and can travel independently (in which case some of this doesn’t apply).
 Personally, I don’t drive to weddings as it frees me up to concentrate more on photography at this time.
-Whether I travel with the couple or guests or both, I enjoy the freedom to continuing shooting the day as it unfolds.
+Whether I travel with the couple or guests, I enjoy the freedom to continue shooting the day as it unfolds.

 Wedding guests boarding green Routemaster bus outside church